cyberglot/wenkokke.github.io/posts/2016-03-01-insertion-sort-in-agda.lagda.md

 ---
-title: Insertion sort in Agda
+title: "Insertion sort in Agda"
 ---

 <!--